-This is the archive report for an archaeological strip, map and excavate at Colchester County High School for Girls, Norman Way, Colchester, Essex which was carried out on 5th January 2021.
-The work was commissioned by Lyndon Hopkins of Alpha Trust on behalf of Colchester County High School for Girls in advance of groundworks for the construction of a new sports hall, and was carried out by Colchester Archaeological Trust (CAT).
+This is the report for an archaeological evaluation at Colchester County High School for Girls, Norman Way, Colchester, Essex which was carried out on 12th May 2021.
+The work was commissioned by Lyndon Hopkins on behalf of Colchester County High School for Girls in advance of the construction of a two-storey extension to the existing teaching block, including a link to the existing staircase to the southern side of the school, and was carried out by Colchester Archaeological Trust (CAT).

-As the site lies within an area highlighted by the CHER as having a high potential for archaeological deposits, an archaeological condition was recommended by the Colchester Borough Council Archaeological Advisor (CBCAA).
-This recommendation was for an archaeological excavation and was based on the guidance given in the National Planning Policy Framework (MHCLG 2019).
+As the site lies within an area highlighted by the EHER/CHER as having a high potential for archaeological deposits, an archaeological condition was recommended by the Colchester Borough Council Archaeological Advisor (CBCAA).
+This recommendation was for an archaeological evaluation by trial-trenching and was based on the guidance given in the National Planning Policy Framework (MHCLG 2019).

-All archaeological work was carried out in accordance with a Brief for Archaeological Evaluation at Colchester County High School for Girls, Norman Way, CO3 3US, detailing the required archaeological work, written by Dr Richard Hoggett (CBCAA 2020), and a written scheme of investigation (WSI) prepared by CAT in response to the brief and agreed with ECCPS (CAT 2020).
+All archaeological work was carried out in accordance with a Brief for a Trial Trenched Evaluation, detailing the required archaeological work, written by Dr Richard Hoggett (CBCAA 2021), and a written scheme of investigation (WSI) prepared by CAT in response to the brief and agreed with ECCPS (CAT 2021).

-In addition to the brief and WSI, all fieldwork and reporting was done in accordance with the Management of Research Projects in the Historic Environment (MoRPHE) (Historic England 2015), and with Standards for field archaeology in the East of England (Gurney 2003; Medlycott 2011).
-This report mirrors standards and practices contained in the Institute for Archaeologists' Standard and guidance for archaeological excavation (CIfA 2014a) and Standard and guidance for the collection, documentation, conservation and research of archaeological materials (CIfA 2014b).
+In addition to the brief and WSI, all fieldwork and reporting was done in accordance with Historic England's Management of Research Projects in the Historic Environment (MoRPHE) (Historic England 2016), and with Standards for field archaeology in the East of England (EAA 14 and 24).
+This report mirrors standards and practices contained in the Institute for Archaeologists' Standard and guidance for archaeological field evaluation (CIfA 2014a) and Standard and guidance for the collection, documentation, conservation and research of archaeological materials (CIfA 2014b).

-3 Archaeological background
+3 Archaeological background (Fig 2)

-The following archaeological background draws on the Colchester Archaeological Trust report archive and the Colchester Historic Environment Record (CHER) (accessed via Colchester Heritage Explorer, https://colchesterheritage.co.uk).
+The following archaeological background draws on the Colchester Archaeological Trust report archive, the Colchester Historic Environment Record (ECC and MCC numbers) accessed via the Colchester Heritage Explorer (www.colchesterheritage.co.uk):

 The development site is located within the grounds of Colchester County High School for Girls, a purpose-built complex of buildings opened in 1957 on land that was formerly part of the estate of Altnacealgach House (locally listed), a Victorian mansion designed by acclaimed local architect Horace Darken and built in 1888 to be the home of Arthur Thomas Osborne, heir to a successful brewing business.
-The school lies to the south-west of the house.
+The school lies to the southwest of the house.